0800 197 6026 Get help now

 Budgeting is important because it helps you:

-• see what money you have coming in;
+• see what money you have coming in (your income);

-• see what money you have going out;
+• see what money you have going out (your outgoings);

 • pay your essential bills on time;

-• work out payments to any debts you may have; and
+• work out what money may be available to pay towards any debts you may have; and

 Director of a limited company